 This section defines and describes the objectives and practical measures for protecting or enhancing environmental values for air, to describe how nominated quantitative standards and indicators may be achieved, and how the achievement of the objectives will be monitored, audited and managed.
-The proposed management of air should detail how the approach is consistent with the management hierarchy for air emissions (avoid, recycle, minimise and manage) of the EPP (Air).
+Information should be submitted on the use of new technologies to reduce air emissions from the stack(s) or other emission sources.

 The emissions should be modelled using a recognised atmospheric dispersion model.
-The objectives for air emissions should be stated, and compared to the modelling results, in accordance with relevant standards (such as for ground level concentrations), relevant emission guidelines, and any relevant legislation.
+The objectives for air emissions should be stated, and compared to the modelling results, in accordance with relevant standards (e.g. for stack or ground level concentrations), relevant emission guidelines, and any relevant legislation.
 The potential for interaction between the emissions from the processing plant, and emissions in the air shed, and the likely environmental harm from any such interaction, should also be detailed.

 Where appropriate, the predicted ground level concentrations in nearby areas should be provided.
 These predictions should be made for both normal and expected maximum emission conditions and the worst case meteorological conditions should be identified and modelled where necessary.
 Ground level predictions should be made at any residential, industrial and agricultural developments believed to be sensitive to the effects of predicted emissions.
 The techniques used to obtain the predictions should be referenced, and key assumptions and data sets explained.
-The assessment of the proposal's impact on air quality should include at least the following matters:
+The assessment of the proposal's impact on air quality should address at least the following matters: